aws/amazon-chime-sdk-android/guides/02_Use_Cases.md

 ```
 You can use `getActiveAudioDevice` to get currentDevice and put a check mark or make some UI change

 In order to support from Android API 21 - 23 (5.0 - 6.0), we need to manually handle cases for connection/reconnection.
-Since there is optional API `onChooseAudioDeviceCalled` which is called when chooseAudioDevice is called.
-This will let you make less mistakes.
+We'll need to update our current device when chooseAudioDevice is called.
 ```
     override fun onChooseAudioDeviceCalled(device: MediaDevice) {
-        audioDeviceManager.setCurrentAudioDevice(device) // update your current device

     }
 ```